 Are Vital Records Public Information in CA?

-For anyone wondering, “Are marriage records public?” all vital records are public in California.
-However, only authorized individuals can obtain Authorized copies of a document.12 These individuals include:
+For searchers wondering if marriage records are public information, all vital records are public in California.
+However, only authorized individuals can obtain authorized copies of a document.12

 - The person named on the record